 The pancreas is a gland behind your stomach and in front of your spine.
 It produces the juices that help break down food and the hormones that help control blood sugar levels.
 Pancreatic cancer usually begins in the cells that produce the juices.
 Some risk factors for developing pancreatic cancer include

 Pancreatic cancer is hard to catch early.
 It doesn't cause symptoms right away.
 When you do get symptoms, they are often vague or you may not notice them.
 They include yellowing of the skin and eyes, pain in the abdomen and back, weight loss and fatigue.
 Also, because the pancreas is hidden behind other organs, health care providers cannot see or feel the tumors during routine exams.
 Doctors use a physical exam, blood tests, imaging tests, and a biopsy to diagnose it.

 Because it is often found late and it spreads quickly, pancreatic cancer can be hard to treat.
 Possible treatments include surgery, radiation, chemotherapy, and targeted therapy.
 Targeted therapy uses substances that attack cancer cells without harming normal cells.

-The Whipple Procedure, also known as a pancreaticoduodenectomy, is the most common surgery to treat pancreatic tumors located on the head or neck of the pancreas.
+The Whipple Procedure, also known as a pancreaticoduodenectomy, is a surgical procedure often performed to treat pancreatic tumors located on the head or neck of the pancreas.
 In this procedure, the head of the pancreas is removed along with a part of the small intestine, part of the bile duct, and gallbladder.
 This video will explain the surgery and what patients can expect.